samdejong86/Keithley-2220-30-1-Control/README.md

 Clicking the "Measure" Button will refresh the measured voltage and current displayed in the red boxes.

-Typing a number into the "Voltage" or "Current" field in the lower half of the window will change the voltage setting on the appropriate channel.
+Typing a number into the "Voltage" or "Current" field in the lower half of the window will change the setting on the appropriate channel.

 Clicking the "Output enabled / Output disabled" button at the bottom will toggle the output of the device.